Growing WrestlingJoin NWCA

-- In 2020 The NWCA Multi-Divisional National Duals will host separate NAIA & NCAA Women’s Divisions for the first time.
+- In 2020 The NWCA Multi-Divisional National Duals hosted separate NAIA & NCAA Women’s Divisions for the first time.

 - In 2019 the Women’s Collegiate Wrestling Coalition announced the creation of the Cliff Keen National Collegiate Women’s Wrestling Championships for NCAA Temas.
 The event was hosted by Adrian College on March 6-7, 2020

 - In 2019 the Committee on Women’s Athletics Recommends Emerging Sports Status for Women’s Wrestling to the NCAA

 In 2018 the NAIA Grants Invitational Status to Women’s Wrestling

 - 100+ colleges now sponsor a varsity wrestling program.

 - Since 2004, women’s wrestling is now a recognized Olympic sport.